ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 The notebooks for Chapter 2 are nowhere close to done.
 The to-do list inlcudes

-0. Finishing the test problems and the solvers.
+__Item 0__: Finishing the test problems and the solvers.
 (75% done)

 1. Getting the print book part of Chapter 2 looking the way I want.
 (75% done)
 2. Making the formatting of Chapter 1 consistent with Chapter 2.
 (25% done)
+3. Fixing the API for the codes. __BREAKING change__ in the works for nsold.jl
-3. Mapping the print book part of Chapter 2 to the notebook.
+4. Mapping the print book part of Chapter 2 to the notebook.
 (0% done)
-4. Completing the notebook part of Chapter 2.
+5. Completing the notebook part of Chapter 2.
 (10% done)
-5. Mapping the notebook part of Chapter 2 to the printbook.
+6. Mapping the notebook part of Chapter 2 to the printbook.
 (0% done)

 If all goes well, I should post a draft of everything by late September